 The PCI standard defines the requirements as a solution that must comprise a complete set of hardware, software, gateway, decryption, device handling, and so on, that all combines to encrypt cardholder information.
 Only full solutions will be validated by the PCI standards and individual components will not be validated one-by-one.
 Further, P2PE solutions will only be validated by the PCI, but not certified, because no P2PE certification exists.

 The PCI Security Standards Council does not validate solutions.
-P2PE qualified security assessors are independent third-party companies that assess the standards.
+Point-to-point encryption qualified security assessors are independent third-party companies that assess the standards.
 These assessors have met the PCI Security Standards Council requirements of education and experience and have passed the prescribed exams.

 Under the PCI Security Standards Council rules, the P2PE solution provider is the third-party (processor, acquirer, or payment gateway) that carries overall responsibility for the design, implementation, management, and maintenance of a P2PE solution for its merchant customers.